 A long life, well-lived, can be a gift to many people.
 Last week, the Bay Area said farewell to Frank Quan, who for 90 years kept his doors open to friends and strangers alike at China Camp State Park.

-Frank’s grandfather was the first Quan to live here, in the 1890’s.
-Back then, China Camp was one of a few dozen fishing villages that dotted the Bay Area’s shores.
+Frank’s secluded spot on the beach of the San Pablo Bay was staked out by his grandfather in the 1890’s, back when China Camp was one of a few dozen Chinese fishing villages dotting the Bay Area’s shores.

 The settlement became a State Park in the late-1970s, and Frank’s 'lifelong residency' was written into the park's general plan.
 He lived out the rest of his life there, in the wooden shacks where he grew up.
 He lived by himself, but he was hardly ever alone.